Is Sodium Tripolyphosphate Safe?

 Sodium Tripolyphosphate (STPP) is an inorganic sodium salt of triphosphoric acid, existing in both anhydrous and hydrated forms.
 Its chemical formula is Na₅P₃O₁₀, and it appears as a white crystalline powder with high solubility in water.

-STPP is a key ingredient in commercial detergents, primarily due to its ability to soften hard water, improve cleaning efficiency, and prevent redeposition of dirt on fabrics.
+STPP is a key ingredient in commercial detergents, primarily because it can soften hard water, improve cleaning efficiency, and prevent dirt from repositioning on fabrics.

 Automatic dishwasher detergents rely on STPP to prevent food residues from sticking to dishes and glasses, ensuring spotless cleaning.

 Water treatment facilities use STPP to control scale formation, enhance coagulation, and reduce pipe corrosion.
-It also helps in water softening by binding with hard water minerals.
+It also helps soften water by binding with hard water minerals.

 STPP is a food additive (E451) widely used in processed meats, seafood, and poultry to retain moisture and improve texture.
 It is Generally Recognized as Safe (GRAS) by the Food and Drug Administration (FDA).